Ariel-Yeung/Sudoku_game_and_solver/README.md

 </p>

 The Goal of the project:
-* solve Sudoku puzzles by employing the Recursive Backtracking algorithm
+* solve Sudoku puzzles using Recursive Backtracking algorithm
-* build a GUI using PyQt5 modules
+* build a GUI for game play using PyQt5 modules

-### Built With
+The game has a sudoku grid, a timer and an error counter.
+The user are allowed up to three errors.

-The project is coded entirely in Python.
-It uses the following modules
+## Built With
-* PyQT5
+Python 3.7, PyQt5 module and other basic Python modules.

-* Sys
+## License
-* Queue
+You may download/use/distribute/modify the code however you like.